Doris Day And Where the Suspense Film Met The Women’s Picture

 STREET DATE: JUNE 25TH, 2019/KINO LORBER STUDIO CLASSICS

-From its London-recreated prologue and opening credits scene, a Universal soundstage studio-dressed as fog-shrouded Grosvenor Square, glamorous Doris Day, immaculately coiffured and stylishly dressed, is menaced by a high-pitched, disembodied voice creepily sounding as if it should be coming through the clacking wooden lips of a ventriloquist’s dummy.
-Through persistent phone calls into the next weeks, laughed off by her practical businessman husband as a “peasouper prank”, the selective tin-echoes we hear of similar mortal threats — escalating to unheard profanity and “pure filth” — comes to involve Scotland Yard, whose chief inspector initially questions the legitimacy of the phone calls, and by extension the very existence of the phone caller him(it?)self.
+From its London-recreated prologue and opening credits scene, a Universal soundstage studio-dressed as fog-shrouded Grosvenor Square, glamorous Doris Day, immaculately coiffured and stylishly dressed, is menaced by a high-pitched, disembodied voice sounding as if it should be coming through the clacking wooden lips of a creepy ventriloquist’s dummy.
+Through persistent phone calls into the next weeks, laughed off by her practical businessman husband as a “peasouper prank”, the selective tin-echoes we hear of similar mortal threats — escalating to unheard profanity and “pure filth” — come to involve Scotland Yard, whose chief inspector initially questions the legitimacy of the phone calls, and by extension the very existence of the phone caller him(it?)self.
 As odd characters and suspicious motivations mount and multiply — including the wastrel son of the couple’s housekeeper, a business rival wiped out in shady dealings, a business ally drowning in debt, a handsome young war veteran suffering from memory blackouts, a trenchcoat-clad stranger lurking in the street shadows — so too do the persecuted wife’s friends and relations — her female friend next door, her visiting aunt, even her own husband — begin to doubt, at least from her (and our) increasingly fraught perspective, the reality of the piping phantom voice posing harm and murder in frankly unimaginable terms.
 But nearly two-thirds through 1960’s Midnight Lace we are precisely in the same emotional position as Doris Day’s Kit Preston: we too have heard that puppet-like voice and are as equally aware of what it is capable of.

 That tightly restricted and unusually involved point of view, possibly melodramatically conveyed above, is nevertheless in effective keeping with the cross-section of genres upon which Midnight Lace skillfully intersects.
 Thriller, soap opera, potboiler, even horror movie; faintly ridiculous that the threat to life, honor, and dignity of a cartoon-like voice screeching obscenities through a foggy park or over the clicking exchange of a telephone wire might look in print, actually hearing such and visually registering the indifference of other characters to the evidence of the central character’s experience — and by extension the audience which strongly identifies with her — is an undeniably stressful, nightmarishly surreal position to place a sympathetic protagonist.
 Throughout Midnight Lace, the film-length suspense over a woman’s fear and trauma, while the woman in question is not being taken seriously, creates an almost palpable sense of anxiety in the viewer.
 We may not have all encountered first-hand such a dismissive attitude from those close to us, such as when a husband wonders aloud whether he is “married to a child” — essentially blaming the victim for the circumstance of her own victimization — but that mental anguish is very acute here beneath Midnight Lace’s surface layers of designer outfits and tastefully appointed interior decorations.